wietze/bitcoin-mcrl2/model/README.md

 The command line interface or GUI will guide you through the simulation.

 ##Generating an LTS (Labeled Transition System)
-To generate an LTS, first generate an LPS using `mcrl22lps`:
+In order to generate an LTS, first generate an LPS using `mcrl22lps`:

     $ ./bin/mcrl22lps model.mcrl2 model.lps